amitsaha/echorand.me/content/posts/kubernetes-notes.md

 ```

-We don't define any policy at all here, but just define the resource.
+We don't define any policy at all here, but just define the `PodSecurityPolicy` resource.

 Let's look at `base/role.yaml`: